Saraiin/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

 <h1>0x03.
 ES6 data manipulation</h1>
 <h2>Learning Objectives :memo: :</h2>
-- How to use map, filter and reduce on arrays
+- How to use map, filter and reduce on arrays<br>
-- Typed arrays
+- Typed arrays<br>
 - The Set, Map, and Weak link data structures